 - Days 7-8: Etosha National Park – Otjiwarongo – Windhoek

-- Leave Etosha behind and head south to Okonjima, home of the AfriCat Foundation.
-A highlight of any visit to Namibia, this non profit organisation was founded in the early 1990s and their mission is the long term survival of Namibia’s predators in their natural habitat.
-AfriCat has saved more than 1000 predators since its inception and over 80 percent of them have been released back into the wild.
-AfriCat is most well known for cheetahs, but they also work with leopards, lions, hyenas and wild dogs.
-Head out on game drives to track the animals that are being rehabilitated in the 200 square kilometre Okonjima Nature Reserve.
-Discover the World are big advocates of the AfriCat Foundation and are proud to have adopted a cheetah there, called Dune.
+- Leave Etosha behind and head south for an overnight stay at Okonjima, home of the AfriCat Foundation.
+This non-profit organisation was founded in the early 1990s with the aim of securing the long-term survival of Namibia’s predators in their natural habitat.
+AfriCat has saved more than 1,000 predators since its inception and over 80 percent of them have been released back into the wild.
+The organisation is best known for its cheetah conservation programme, but it also works to protect leopards, lions, hyenas and wild dogs.
+During your stay, head out on game drives to track the animals that are being rehabilitated in the 200 square kilometre Okonjima Nature Reserve.
+As enthusiastic supporters of the AfriCat Foundation, we are proud to have adopted Dune, one of its cheetahs.
 Then, head back to Windhoek Airport where your holiday ends.

 Accommodation OptionsThis holiday is based on the accommodation shown below.